 The clinical effect of DYSPORT may last up to four months.
-Repeat dose clinical studies demonstrated continued efficacy with up to four repeated administrations.
+Repeat dosing in clinical studies demonstrated continued efficacy with up to four repeated administrations.
 It should be administered no more frequently than every three months.
-When used for re-treatment, DYSPORT should be reconstituted and injected using the same techniques as the initial treatment.
+When used for retreatment, DYSPORT should be reconstituted and injected using the same techniques as the initial treatment.